 Being a Caregiver

 Many caregivers, especially family members, report symptoms of depression, increased stress and the general feeling of being overburdened when caring for a chronically ill or disabled patient.
 Here are some tips to help you avoid the emotional and physical strain of caregiving.
-There are many resources and tools available to help you provided care for your loved one
+There are many resources and tools available to help you provide care for your loved one

 - Find a caregiver support group.